 How to Make Thai Chicken Soup

 • Cook the chicken.
-Season the chicken with salt and pepper – then saute in olive oil in a large Dutch oven, about 10 to 15 minutes.
-Remove chicken to a plate.
+Season the chicken with salt and pepper, and then saute in olive oil in a large Dutch oven for about 10 to 15 minutes.
+Remove the chicken to a plate.

 • Make the broth.
 Add the broth to the pot and whisk in the red chili paste.
-Bring to a boil, then turn down heat and let simmer.
+Bring everything to a boil, then turn down the heat and let the soup simmer.

 • Add the chicken.
 Shred the chicken into bite-sized pieces.
 Add the chicken and any accumulated juices to the soup.
-Stir in the coconut milk and cook until heated.
-Add the remaining ingredients.
+Lastly, stir in the coconut milk and cook until heated, and add the remaining ingredients.

 • Serve.
 Taste test and adjust salt as needed.
 Serve with fresh lime wedges and slices of hot pepper.

-Chicken Soup with Thai flavors, fresh mint and lime wedges
+Thai Chicken Soup in a white bowl garnished with fresh mint and sliced chilies.

 Here are some tips for the best Thai coconut chicken soup, as well as a few ways to switch it up.